 History

-In 1107 Owain ap Bleddyn, son of the then Welsh king of Deheubarth, Gruffydd ap Rhys, abducted princess Nest, whose marriage was supposed to seal the Welsh-Norman alliance.
-In response, the English king Henry I authorized Richard de Clare to take military action.
-In 1110 Richard captured Cardigan and erected a new settlement there with the castle, located on the border between the Norman-controlled Pembrokeshire and the independent Welsh Ceredigion.
-It was supposed to control the crossing on the Teifi River.
+In 1107, Owain ap Bleddyn, son of the then Welsh king of Deheubarth, Gruffydd ap Rhys, abducted Princess Nest, whose marriage was to seal a Welsh-Norman alliance.
+In response, the English king Henry I authorized Gilbert FitzRichard de Clare to take military action.
+In 1110, FitzRichard captured Cardigan and founded a new settlement and castle on the border between Anglo-Norman-held Pembrokeshire and independent Welsh Ceredigion.
+The castle was to control the crossing of the River Teifi, and the town inhabitants were granted special privileges to encourage more settlers, who might be willing to fight for the new lord.

 When in 1135 the English king Henry I died without a male descendant, it caused an outbreak of civil war between the king’s daughter, Matilda, and her cousin, Stephen of Blois.
 Taking advantage of the Anglo-Norman situation, the Welsh came out armed and in the shortest time took over the majority of strongholds in the region.
-Gilbert de Clare, Richard’s son, was killed in a Welsh ambush, and the Norman army was defeated at the Battle of Crug Mawr in 1136.
+Richard Fitz Gilbert, Gilbert’s son, was killed in a Welsh ambush, and the Norman army was defeated at the Battle of Crug Mawr in 1136.
 Cardigan remained the only stronghold in Ceredigion that was not taken over by the Welsh.
 Attempts to obtain it in 1138 and 1145 ended in failure, only the town was burnt.
 The castle fell into Welsh hands only in 1165, when it was captured by Rhys ap Gruffydd.
 He made a deal with king Henry II, who confirmed his right to the lands of Deheubarth, providing the acceptance of Norman rule in Pembrokeshire.
 Rhys also allowed Anglo-Norman settlers to remain, provided they agreed to be subject to Welsh law.
 Castle Cardigan was rebuilt in stone and it was the first recorded stone castle built by the Welsh prince.
 In 1176, the castle also made history, because it held the first known eisteddfod, that is Welsh festival of literature, music and performances.

 The outbreak of the English Civil War in 1642 meant that the castle was quickly adapted to defend by royalists, who built an embankment on the walls of the castle to use artillery.
 In 1644, the victory began to tilt in favor of Parliament, and Cardigan attacked forces under General Rowland Laugharne.
 During the siege, which lasted two weeks, Parliamentary artillery made a breach within the walls and then the castle was stormed.
 After the war, the destroyed stronghold was additionally deliberately slighted to prevent further military use, the castle was also used as a source of free stone, during the reconstruction of the city.